PIMILab/PIMILab.github.io/_pages/research.md

 # Research

-Our group focuses on integrating the fundamental structure of physics and mathematics into machine learning architectures.
-By embedding principles from geometric mechanics, exterior calculus, and variational methods into neural networks, we develop models that are both expressive and scientifically grounded.
+Our group focuses on integrating the fundamental **structure of physics and mathematics** into machine learning architectures.
+By embedding principles from geometric mechanics, exterior calculus, and variational methods into neural networks, we develop models that are both **expressive and scientifically grounded**.
 This approach allows us to construct AI systems capable of operating in extreme physical regimes, where traditional first-principles modeling becomes intractable.

 We aim to bridge the gap between rigorous mathematical modeling and data-driven discovery, enabling tools for scientific inference, digital twins, and autonomous experimentation.
-Our work spans a wide range of multiscale and multiphysics domains—including energy systems, climate science, fusion power, and soft matter—where we develop learning algorithms inspired by finite element discretizations and graph-based representations.
+Our work spans a wide range of **multiscale** and **multiphysics** domains—including energy systems, climate science, fusion power, and soft matter—where we develop learning algorithms inspired by finite element discretizations and graph-based representations.
 At the core of our mission is a belief that combining structure and learning will unlock the next generation of predictive, interpretable AI for science and engineering.

 Here are some themes and techniques that we currently work on: